Tanz0rz/haxe-fmod/docs/guides/bank-loading.md

 FmodRuntime.banks.unload(path);
 ```

 `load` blocks on native.
 On HTML5 it always runs asynchronously.
 A file exists in the browser's virtual filesystem only after a fetch wrote it. `loadAsync` starts a background load on every target.
-It returns a handle that becomes usable once `loadingState(path)` reports `LOADED`. `loadMemory(path, bytes)` loads a bank from bytes the engine's loader delivered and registers it under the path a file load would use.
+It returns a handle that becomes usable once `loadingState(path)` reports `LOADED`. `loadMemory(path, bytes)` loads a bank from bytes the engine's loader delivered.
+It registers the bank under the path a file load would use.
 The other registry calls are `isRegistered`, `isLoaded`, `loadingState`, `refCount`, `get`, `anyLoading`, and `anyError`. `unload` returns true when it unloaded the bank.
 It returns false when it only decremented the count.

 ```haxe
 import haxefmod.runtime.FmodRuntime;